 Among the positive reviews, we can see these subjects come back a lot:

-- The platform is very easy to use
+- The platform is straightforward to use

 - The support team is very helpful